 Chicken Pakora is a crispy and flavorful Indian snack dish.
 This pakora is also called Chicken Pakoda and is usually prepared with simple ingredients like boneless chicken pieces, Indian spices, herbs, and flours.
 Especially the besan/chickpea flour used in the recipe gives an authentic taste and flavor to the dish.
-This Chicken pakora is a gluten-free, kid-friendly, and crowd-pleasing fried chicken dish that is perfect for tea time, as a starter or appetizer for iftar, birthday party, or even for a regular day meal.
+This Chicken pakora is a gluten-free, kid-friendly, and crowd-pleasing fried chicken dish that is perfect for tea time, as a starter or appetizer with raita for iftar, birthday party, or even for a regular day meal.

 What is Chicken Pakora?